Shredder (Teenage Mutant Ninja Turtles): Depiction

-In his early appearances, Shredder was presented as extremely cunning and was described by Splinter himself as the most dangerous adversary he ever faced.
-Shredder's intelligence persevered throughout his various portrayals, and in several instances, it is claimed that Shredder has an IQ of 300.
-As the 1987 cartoon series was more light-hearted than the comics, Shredder was later depicted as evil but a villain that always fails rather than the dire and lethal ninja he was originally shown to be.
-He and Krang are constantly bickering about tactics and often take pleasure in the other's failings (and sometimes intentionally sabotage each other).
-His two henchmen Bebop and Rocksteady are especially incompetent and fail miserably at everything they do.
-They were mostly used for comic relief in the show; however, the Turtles certainly consider them to be formidable (despite their inane stupidity) in combat due to their great strength and endurance, and as such, often use their intelligence to outwit them.
+In his early appearances, the Shredder was presented as extremely cunning and was described by Splinter himself as the most dangerous adversary he ever faced.
+His intelligence persevered throughout his various portrayals, and in several instances, it is claimed that he has an IQ of 300.
+As the 1987 animated series was more light-hearted than the comics, the Shredder was initially depicted as incompetent.
+He and Krang are constantly bickering about tactics and often take pleasure in the other's failings.

-Despite Shredder's failings, he is still shown to have considerable skills.
+Despite the Shredder's failings, he is still shown to have considerable skills.
 In martial arts, he is often shown to surpass the Turtles and to be equaled only by Splinter.
 Nevertheless, he usually runs away from a fight when outnumbered, incapacitating the Turtles to defeat them in combat; as the series progressed, however, the Turtles were able to battle him on more equal grounds and even defeat him in combat on several occasions.
-He trained the Punk Frogs in a very short period of time to be a match for the Turtles, but the Punk Frogs soon switch sides.
-His technical skills are also quite impressive: he designed and built a robotic body for Krang, prepared the mutagen mixture, knew how Krang's teleportation engine worked and built numerous other advanced devices.
-Ironically in one episode "Shredderville" the Turtles dream they find themselves in a mirror universe where they themselves never existed and Shredder rules New York City, yet finds the task of ruling so burdensome that he has a nervous breakdown.

-From mid-season seven onwards, Shredder was depicted as a more serious threat, full of anger and bloodlust, though he was still easily defeated by the Turtles.
+From mid-season seven onwards, the Shredder was depicted as a more serious threat, full of anger and bloodlust, though he was still easily defeated by the Turtles.
 His friendship with Krang also appeared to have grown.
-There were many times that Shredder could have just left Krang at the mercy of the Turtles or Lord Dregg, but he always rescued him and went as far as to donate his life energy to save him.
+There were many times that the Shredder could have just left Krang at the mercy of the Turtles or Lord Dregg, but he always rescued him and went as far as to donate his life energy to save him.